 - To provide unobtrusive opportunities for the participant to observe and interact with classes and seminars (academic) or other administrative meetings

-Participants will receive no formal degrees, diplomas, or other formal academic credit for their stay at Brock, although Brock International can provide an official letter indicating the nature and extent of the activities undertaken once their stay at Brock has ended.
+NOTE: Participants will not receive formal degrees, diplomas, or other formal academic credit for their stay at Brock.

 The UM program runs throughout the year, although July and August are typically summer vacation months for many Canadians.